 - Bing Webmaster Tools is a similar suite for the Bing search engine.

-- Meta Forensics – Full website auditor.
+- SEO Crawler – Full SEO Suite & the best SEO Tool.
 Check your architecture, internal links, content, metas and more.
-Free up to 500 pages.

 - Open Site Explorer – This Moz creation is also known as the search engine for links.
 Open Site Explorer tool allows you to see who links to your site, find old/broken links, and research the links of competitors.
 Toolbar and product demo are available on this page.
 In order to understand this tool, you’ll need to be familiar with the terms Page Authority and Domain Authority.